 The Environment

 If you are just starting out as a graphic design student or setting up a second office in a spare room there is a lot to consider.
 The comfort of a graphic designer’s workspace is important not only to inspire you do to your most creative work but also for you to stay healthy and motivated.
 Technology and software have made graphic design one of the professions where it can be easy to work remotely.
 Enjoy the freedom and set up your office for success.
 In the information below we’ll cover the basics of equipment and ergonomics for the one-person graphic design office.
-If you are planning for a multiple person office you may consider hiring a
+If you are planning for a multiple person office you may consider hiring a professional space planner to tackle unforeseen problems such as maximizing storage, adequate power and data connections and permits.

 In future articles we’ll cover the aspects of office organization, business planning, pricing, contracts and marketing,